Refuge Bay & America Bay: Calm Hawkesbury favourites

 A gateway to the Hawkesbury experience

-Refuge Bay and America Bay also make excellent stepping stones for exploring more of the Hawkesbury River.
+Refuge Bay and America Bay also make excellent stepping stones for exploring more of Cowan Creek and the Lower Hawkesbury.

 From here, you can:

-• Combine a visit with nearby bays and creeks
+• combine the area with nearby bays and creeks

-They offer a gentle introduction to the Hawkesbury’s quieter, more expansive feel compared to Pittwater.
+They offer a gentle introduction to the Hawkesbury’s slower, more expansive feel.

 When to visit